maddiemthompson7/Econ-103-Summer-Project/README.md

 ##Hypothesis & Why?
 Smokers in the United States have overall higher annual charges to their medical insurance through controlling for other factors.
 There is often a common understanding that smoker often have higher health needs compared to an individual who does not smoke.

+#Data
+##Data Source
+The data observed and used comes from Medical Insurance Charges dataset identified through Kaggle.
+Through the listed data, there the data take account of indivudal characteristics such as BMI (body mass index), number of children, region, age, sex (female or male), and being a smoker.
+##Cleaning
+Since we will be examining dfferent values and want to be able to make conclusions based on the output, we created a new binary variable.
+In the original data, an individual being a smoker followed a 'yes" or "no".
+This now becomes 1=smoker and 0=non-smoker